leozheng265/Connect4AI/README.md

 ## Introduction

 This project implemented two AI agents with minimax and alpha-beta pruning algorithms that is able to play Connect 4.

-An AI agents based on monte carlo tree search is also included for testing purposes.
+An AI player that chooses moves randomly and an AI player based on monte carlo tree search are also included for testing purposes.

 ## Running Instructions